 Social media marketing for service businesses

-Everything a local service business needs to turn social media from a time-sink into a steady source of enquiries.
-No jargon, just the system that works.
+The practical system a local service business uses to turn social media from a time-sink into a steady source of enquiries.
+No jargon, no chasing trends, just the parts that make the phone ring.

 It is rarely a lack of effort.
 Usually the content is not reaching the right people, the hook is not landing, or great clips are sitting unused.
 Fix the diagnosis before you post more.